f-roof/.github/profile/README.md

 ## Instructions

-Brief instructions are here.
+Brief instructions are geiven below.
 More details are in the corresponding links.

 ### Materials